Close Menu

 The work is described in Nature Geoscience and was led by Simone Marchi, a scientist at the Southwest Research Institute in Boulder, Colorado.

 The researchers found existing planetary bombardment models underestimate how frequent asteroids and comets would hit Earth.
-The new, higher collision rate suggest impactors hit the planet roughly every 15 million years, about 10 times higher than current models.
+The new, higher collision rate suggests impactors hit the planet roughly every 15 million years, about 10 times higher than current models.

 The scientists realized this after analyzing records of what appear to be ordinary bits of rock.
 They are actually ancient evidence, known as impact spherules, that formed in the fiery collisions each time large asteroids or comets struck the planet.
 As a result, the energy from the impact melted and vaporized the rocky materials in the Earth’s crust, shooting them up in a giant plume.
-Small droplets of molten rock in that cloud would then condense and solidify, falling back to Earth as sand-sized particles that would settle back onto of the Earth’s crust.
+Small droplets of molten rock in that cloud would then condense and solidify, falling back to Earth as sand-sized particles that would settle back onto the Earth’s crust.
 These ancient markers are hard to find since they form layers in the rock that are usually only about an inch or so.

 “You basically just go on long hikes and you look at all the rocks you can find because the impact particles are so tiny,” Drabon said.
 “They’re really easily missed.”